Academic Integrity

 Academic Integrity Website:

-• Continue to update and revise content on UBC’s academic integrity website.
+- Continue to update and revise content on UBC’s academic integrity website in collaboration with UBC Vancouver’s AI Hub.

-• Expand the network of areas that point to the website and raise awareness of the resources.
+- Ensure maintenance of the network of areas that point to the website and explore new opportunities to raise awareness of the resources.

 Academic Integrity Matters Program:

-• Identify a process to address discipline-specific needs in expanding AIM modules and determine the resources needed to develop and support that work in an ongoing way.
+- Proceed with ALT-2040 Fund project to meet discipline-specific needs by expanding AIM modules and determining resources needed to develop and support such work in an ongoing way.

-• Gather feedback from students taking AIM as part of their academic course requirements.
+- Assess and implement feedback from students taking AIM Canvas courses as part of their academic course requirements.

-• Continue to monitor and integrate information related to generative artificial intelligence and academic integrity into AIM modules.
+- Continue to monitor and integrate information related to generative AI and academic integrity into existing content in AIM modules.

 Current initiatives